ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 Directory structure we are interested in:
 ```
   mbed/tools/           - test suite scripts, build scripts etc.
-  mbed/libraries/tests/           - mbed SDK tests,
+  mbed/libraries/tests/           - mbed OS tests,
-  mbed/libraries/tests/mbed/      - tests for mbed SDK and peripherals tests,
+  mbed/libraries/tests/mbed/      - tests for mbed OS and peripherals tests,
   mbed/libraries/tests/net/echo/  - tests for Ethernet interface,
   mbed/libraries/tests/rtos/mbed/ - tests for RTOS.
 ```

 ### Workspace tools
-Workspace tools are a set of Python scripts used off-line by the mbed SDK team to:
+Workspace tools are a set of Python scripts used off-line by the mbed OS team to:
-* Compile and build mbed SDK.
+* Compile and build mbed OS.
-* Compile and build libraries included in the mbed SDK repo such sa ETH (Ethernet), USB, RTOS and CMSIS.
+* Compile and build libraries included in the mbed OS repo such sa ETH (Ethernet), USB, RTOS and CMSIS.
-* Compile, build and run mbed SDK tests.
+* Compile, build and run mbed OS tests.
 * Run test regression locally and in CI server.
 * Get library, target and test configuration (paths, parameters, names etc.).